oroinc/platform/src/Oro/Bundle/NavigationBundle/README.md

     tags:
        - { name: oro_menu.builder, alias: main }
 ```

-All menu Builders must implement Oro\Menu\BuilderInterface with build() method.
-In build() method Bundles manipulate
+All menu Builders must implement `Oro\Menu\BuilderInterface` with `build()` method.
+In `build()` method Bundles manipulate
 menu items.
-All builders are collected in ChainBuilderProvider which is registered in system as Knp\Menu Provider.
+All builders are collected in `BuilderChainProvider` which is registered in system as Knp\Menu Provider.
 Configurations are collected in Extension and passed into Configuration class.
 In future more
 addition Configurations may be created, for example for getting menu configurations from annotations or some persistent
 storage like database.
-After menu structure created oro_menu.configure.<menu_alias> event dispatched, with MenuItem
+After menu structure created `oro_menu.configure.<menu_alias>` event dispatched, with MenuItem
 and MenuFactory available.

 ``` php